-Albany Hills State School uses a multi-tiered system of support for discipline in the school.
+Albany Hills State School uses Positive Behaviour for Learning (PBL) as the multi-tiered system of support for discipline in the school.
 This is a whole-school approach, used in all classrooms and programs offered through the school, including sporting activities and excursions.

-Our school uses an evidence-based framework to:
+PBL is an evidence-based framework used to:

-- analyse and improve student behaviour and learning outcomes - ensure that only evidence-based practices are used correctly by teachers to support students - continually support staff members to maintain consistent school and classroom improvement practices.
+- analyse and improve student behaviour and learning outcomes - ensure that only evidence-base practices are used correctly by teachers to support students - continually support staff members to maintain consistent school and classroom improvement practices.